TemporarilyOffline/FT8Off/README.md

 1. Call sign errors (bust) or call signs not in the other log (NIL) are removed and receive a penalty of the QSO point value for that contact. **4.** Contacts that do not meet the band change rules formulti- operator entries are removed with no additionalpenalty.

-1. **DECLARATION:** By Contest log, and in consideration of the efforts of the judges to review and evaluate that log, an entrant unconditionally andirrevocably

-agrees that he/she has: 1) read and understood the rules of the contest and agree to be bound by them, 2) operated according to all rules and regulations that pertain to amateur radio for the station location, 3) agreed the log entry may be made open to the public, and 4) accepted that the issuing of disqualifications and other decisions of the Committee are official and final.
+1. **DECLARATION:** By Contest log, and in consideration of the efforts of the judges to review and evaluate that log, an entrant unconditionally andirrevocably agrees that he/she has: 1) read and understood the rules of the contest and agree to be bound by them, 2) operated according to all rules and regulations that pertain to amateur radio for the station location, 3) agreed the log entry may be made open to the public, and 4) accepted that the issuing of disqualifications and other decisions of the Committee are official and final.

-1.
 # POINTS:

 Point system is as follows:

-1. Contacts within your own country will count for 1 point
+1. Contacts within your own country will count for 1 point.

-  1. Standard contacts within your country count for 1 point
-  2. All contacts outside of the operator&#39;s country will count for 3 points
+2. All contacts outside of the operator&#39;s country (DX) will count for 3 points.
-  3. Special Event stations will count for 4 points
+3. Special Event (SE) stations (1x1 callsigns) will count for 4 points.

-2. Contestants operating Parks on the Air / Summit on the Air While QRP (under 20 watts):
+4. Contestants operating Parks on the Air / Summit on the Air While QRP (under 20 watts) will receive an additional 1 point to DX and SE contacts.
   a.
-Standard contacts within your country count for 1 point
+All contacts outside ofo the operator&#39;s country will count for 4 points.
   b.
-All contacts outside ofo the operator&#39;s country will count for 4 points

-c.
-Special event stations will count for 5 points.
+Special Event stations (1x1 callsigns) will count for 5 points.